TosbackCgusBridge-Bot/CGUs-versions/Personified/Privacy Policy.md

 *   Overview
 *   Features
+*   Resources
 *   Customers
-*   Resources

-Get Pricing Source &.
+Request Pricing Source &.
 Screen

 A powerhouse team of project managers dedicated to growing your candidate pool at record speed.

 *   Overview
 *   Features
+*   Resources
 *   Customers
-*   Resources

-Get Pricing Overview
+Request Pricing Overview

 When it comes to recruiting, time is a luxury and sometimes you just don’t have the time or resources to keep up with the hiring demands of your organization.